Copyright Lawyers in the USA

 Copyright Lawyers USA - Recent Legal Articles

-- Copyright Law FAQ: What Is a Compulsory License?
+- Copyright FAQ: What If I Want to Use a Pseudonym?

 Sometimes, authors want to their true identity to remain hidden from the public.
 For instance, popular author Dean Koontz has written under at least eleven pen names.
 Many often wonder if authors who use pen names or pseudonyms can still copyright their work.